 What will I learn?

-Once you've completed the Girlguiding Walking scheme level 2, you will be able to take girls on walks in open country.
+Once you've completed the Girlguiding walking scheme level 2, you'll be able to take girls on walks in open country.

 What will I need to do?